Vaisakh-RS/Classwork-C-programming/README.md

 # Classwork-C-programming
-This is the program to add two polynomials using arrays
+This is the repo for various C programmes done in my college lab.